stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 ...
 ```

-As can be seen, `String` in Idris2 is a primitive data type
+As can be seen, `String` in Idris is a primitive data type
 unlike in Haskell, where it is an alias for `[Char]`.
 Also,
 the type of a list of characters is `List Char`, unlike in
 Haskell, where it is `[Char]`.

-Idris2 has a similar construct to Haskell's type classes.
+Idris has a similar construct to Haskell's type classes.
 In
-Idris2, they are called 'interfaces'.
+Idris, they are called 'interfaces'.
 We use them to constrain
 the types of values accepted by a function:

 ```idris